 In November 2013, Michael travelled to Lebanon to meet children who had fled their homes and were living in refugee camps.
-He visted the region again in March 2016, where he met children and families living in refugee camps in Jordan and Lebanon.
+He visited the region again in March 2016, where he met children and families living in refugee camps in Jordan and Lebanon.

 “Education, protection from violence, these are as important and life-saving as water and food and sanitation,” he said.”These things need to be prioritised too, in order for there to be any hope.”

+During his visit, Michael met 12-year-old Majd, who works to support his mother and seven siblings.
+Three years ago, Majd and his family fled their home near Damascus after his dad was captured, presumed killed.
 Thanks to your support, Majd is able to go to a drop-in centre for working children run by Unicef and partners, where he can learn, play and be a child again.

 We are working in the region to make sure that children affected by the conflict have essential supplies, and also have the chance to learn and play.